dpopkov/sprng/sh4b/README.md

 * Create Entity.
 Define Data Access Object (DAO).
 Use @Repository and @Transactional annotations.
 * Implement Listing Customers.
 * Add CSS and redirect from the index.jsp to controller.
+* Use @GetMapping and @PostMapping instead of @RequestMapping.
+* Add a Service Layer - define Service with @Service annotation.

 ### 10 - [hb-06-many-to-many](hb06manytomany)